dsimard/ready.js/README.md

 ## What does it do?
 1. Check if your javascript files are valid with [jshint](http://www.jshint.com/).
 2. Compile your javascript files with [Uglify JS](http://marijnhaverbeke.nl/uglifyjs).
-3. Watch your javascript files for jshint while you're coding.
+3. _(Later)_ Watch your javascript files for jshint while you're coding.
 4. Create an aggregated file of all your javascripts.

 ## Installation